PepziC0les/Cybersecurity-CloudFormation/README.md

 - We do the same to setup our ELK instance, where we switch out the ansible_config.yml with "install_elk.yml".

 # Running our Servers
 - Before running our servers, we to create a daemon.json for each of our servers.
-Do the same as we did when we created our first daemon.json by doing "sudo nano /etc/docker/daemon.json" in each of them, then copy the content of daemon.json in the git repository into daemon.jsons of the instances.
+Do the same as we did when we created our first daemon.json by doing **"sudo nano /etc/docker/daemon.json"** in each of them, then copy the content of daemon.json in the git repository into daemon.jsons of the instances.
     - NOTE: If any of docker processes are running on any of our private instances, stop them since we will be restarting docker.
-You can check for a running process by doing "sudo docker ps" and if you do find one that is running, kill it by doing "sudo docker kill <process ID>"
+You can check for a running process by doing **"sudo docker ps"** and if you do find one that is running, kill it by doing **"sudo docker kill <process ID>"**
 - Restart the docker service once finished setting up our daemon.json file on each of the instances by doing the following:
 ```bash
 sudo service docker restart
 ```
-- You can confirm it is running by doing "sudo service docker status"
+- You can confirm it is running by doing **"sudo service docker status"** (optional)
 - Now we want to run our DVWA and ELK machines.
 - On the DVWA machines, run the following command:
 ```bash